danielmbond/python/qbittorrent/docs/README.md

 # Remove Torrents and Files from qBittorrent

-Run this script removes torrents from the qBittorent client.
+This script removes torrents from the qBittorent client.
 If the torrents are from private trackers it will force start them for the time you specify.

 ## Getting Started